Komor2ebi/Komor2ebi/README.md

-- 👋 Hi, I’m @Komor2ebi
-- 👀 I’m interested in natural sciences and data science
+- 🧬 I’m interested in natural sciences
-- 🌱 I’m currently learning Phyton-based data science
+- 👩🏻‍💻 I’m currently getting into coding and data science
-- 💞️ I’m looking to collaborate on my favorite future projects ;)
+- 🤓 I’m looking to collaborate on my favorite future projects ;)
 - 📫 How to reach me: @linkedIn